 Coronaviruses are a large family of viruses that cause respiratory illnesses such as the common cold, and more severe illnesses such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 Coronaviruses commonly circulate in animals and sometimes also infect humans.
 This novel coronavirus (SARS-CoV-2) is a strain thought to originate in animals that was not previously found in humans.
-The CDC (US Centers for Disease Control and Prevention) and WHO (World Health Organization) are closely monitoring the cases of this infection for this reason.
 The disease caused by SARS-CoV-2 is named COVID-19.

 COVID-19 can be transmitted from a person who has the infection through respiratory particles, saliva or fecal contamination.
-The virus may be transmitted by people who are infected with SARS-CoV-2, but are not yet themselves ill.
+The virus may be transmitted by people who are infected with SARS-CoV-2, but are asymptomatic.
 The incubation period – the time between exposure to the virus and when illness begins – is thought to typically be about 6 days, but can be as short as 2 days and as long as 14 days.
 The virus is considered to be relatively contagious, moreso than the seasonal influenza virus.

-The best way to avoid acquiring infection is frequent hand-washing with soap and water and avoiding close interaction with people who have been diagnosed with COVID-19 or who have an undiagnosed respiratory illness.
+The best way to avoid acquiring infection is social distancing, frequent hand-washing with soap and water and avoiding contact with people who have been diagnosed with COVID-19 or who have an undiagnosed respiratory illness.
 Face coverings can help minimize the spread of the virus by reducing the amount of airborne particles the wearer releases when breathing, speaking, sneezing and coughing.
 We wear masks to protect others but there is growing evidence that wearing face covering reduces the risk to the wearer as well.

-- The University is restricting access to campus to RU employees and approved visitors.
+- The University is restricting access to campus to RU employees and approved service personnel only.

 - We are ensuring that we have adequate inventory of materials and items needed for normal operations as well as for response actions that RU essential personnel may have to undertake.

 - We have prohibited business travel to certain areas of concern and are encouraging members of our community to avoid travel to areas of outbreak.
-And we have implemented a self-monitoring program for members of our community who have traveled within areas of concern within the last two weeks.
+And we have implemented a self-monitoring program for members of our community who have traveled within areas of concern.

 - Wash your hands often using soap and water for at least 20 seconds, especially after you’ve touched someone who is sick.
 If soap and water are not available, use an alcohol-based hand sanitizer.